Koch reaction: Side reactions

 Koch reactions can involve a large number of side products, although high yields are generally possible (Koch and Haaf reported yields of over 80% for several alcohols in their 1958 paper).
 Carbocation rearrangements, etherization (in case an alcohol is used as a substrate, instead of an alkene), and occasionally substrate CN+1 carboxylic acids are observed due to fragmentation and dimerization of carbon monoxide-derived carbenium ions, especially since each step of the reaction is reversible.
 Alkyl sulfuric acids are also known to be possible side products, but are usually eliminated by the excess sulfuric acid used.

-Applications

-Koch–Haaf-type reactions see extensive use in rational drug design as a convenient way to generate crucial tertiary carboxylic acids.
-Companies such as Shell and ExxonMobil produce pivalic acid from isobutene using the Koch reaction, as well as several other branched carboxylic acids.
-However, Koch–Haaf reactions are also utilized for the interrogation of several other topics.
-As the reactants are found in different phases, the Koch reaction has been used to study reaction kinetics of gas–liquid–liquid systems as well as query the use of solid acid resins and acidic ionic liquids in reducing hazardous by-product waste.